3 Strategies for Improving Pharmacy Outreach and Achieving Higher ROI

 Thanks to consumer-first companies like Amazon, the market is primed for a deeper level of personalization and engagement.
 And thanks to advances in predictive analytics, machine learning and big data, the healthcare industry is primed to deliver smarter programs to consumers.

-Mike Cicciu, Welltok’s PBM engagement expert, and Phil Fiero, Welltok’s Analytics Guru, recently teamed up to discuss this topic during our Smarter Pharmacy Outreach webinar.
-We summarized their top 3 strategies for building smarter pharmacy programs that maximize your organization’s time, money, and resources:
+We summarized our top 3 strategies for building smarter pharmacy programs that maximize your organization’s time, money, and resources:

 1. Leverage consumer data, because claims data is not enough